On this page

-For each cluster in your turbopuffer on-prem deployment you will be provided with an 'on-prem kit' containing all the files required to configure your cluster.
-This document provides guidance to successfully deploy a new turbopuffer on-prem cluster.
+For each cluster in your turbopuffer BYOC deployment you will be provided with an 'BYOC kit' containing all the files required to configure your cluster.
+This document provides guidance to successfully deploy a new turbopuffer BYOC cluster.

 If you don't have your kit yet, you can get a sense of the Terraform and Kubernetes configuration files with this scrubbed example.